Permafrost/Tundra/readme.md

    '.'
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
 Service names are usually verbs, indicating the action performed on the noun (parent folder)
+5. All private elements are kept in the tundra.support folder.
+All other elements are public and form the public API of the package.
+As the private elements do not contribute to the public API, they are liable to change at any time.
+   Enter at your own risk.

 ## Tests